 - 3. Cut ten 8-inch circles of parchment or waxed paper.
 The baking will progress more quickly if you have at least three 8-inch cake pans.
 Preheat the oven to 350°F (175°C).

 - 4. Combine the flour, baking soda, baking powder, salt, and nutmeg in a medium bowl and whisk lightly to combine.
 Using an electric mixer fitted with the paddle attachment, beat the butter and sugar until light and fluffy Add the eggs, 1 at a time, beating after each addition.
 Reduce the speed to low and add half of the flour mixture.
 Blend well.
 Add the vanilla, rum, and milk and mix just until the liquid is incorporated.
-Add the remaining flour mixture and beat until smooth.
+Add the remaining flour mixture and beat until smooth, up to 4 minutes.

 - 5. Work with 3 cake pans at a time, pour a heaping 1/2 cup of batter into each pan.
 Use a spatula to evenly spread the batter in the bottom of the pans.
 They will be very skinny cake layers.
 Bake for 15 to 18 minutes, or until the cakes spring back when lightly touched.
 Cool the layers in the pans slightly, then invert the cakes onto a wire rack to cool completely.
 Wipe the pans clean and continue to fill and bake with the remaining batter.
 You will need 9 layers for this cake.